3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 Christmas Tree by DrJones

-13. Home Decor Items
+13. 3D Printed Home Decor Items

 Example: Vases, Wall Art